brenordv/csharp-benchmarks/stringextractionbenchmark.md

 For all tests, the string used was: `42--bacon-7`

+In some regards, this whole benchmark is biased, because I'm using a fixed string and I already know the indexes of the numbers I want to extract.
+The point was to measure the performance of the "main operations".

 Scenarios:
 1. Substring: Using substrings to extract data
 2. ReadOnlySpan: Using ReadOnlySpan to extract data